flamableconcrete/awesome-dnd/README.md

 *Create things*

-* [NPC Generator](https://play.google.com/store/apps/details?id=com.npcgen) - ![Android][android] Create simple NPCs (leveled or unleveled) with an emphasis on _quick_ readability.
-Add custom traits & classes to the generation tables for more content
+* [NPC Generator](https://play.google.com/store/apps/details?id=com.npcgen) - ![Android][android] Create simple NPCs with an emphasis on _quick_ readability.
+Can even add custom traits & classes to be used by the generator

 ## Spells